joshenoy/sathyabh.at/content/blog/2008-12-08-bold-the-things-youve-done.md

 reblogged from [krishanu][2]:

-So what&#8217;ve you done from the list?
+So what've you done from the list?

  [1]: https://cameracrazy-misty.blogspot.com/2008/12/bold-things-youve-done.html
  [2]: https://krishanu.de/post/63535824/bold-the-things-youve-done